Voya Short Duration High Income Fund Quarterly Commentary - 3Q25

 Portfolio review

-The ICE BofA US High Yield Index returned 0.94% for the period.
-BB rated bonds returned 1.45%, outperforming B and CCC rated bonds, which returned 0.70% and –0.67%, respectively.
-Spreads widened to 355 basis points (bp) from 292 bp, the average bond price fell to 94.97, and the market’s yield rose to 7.88%.
-Industry performance was mostly higher for the period.
-Food producers, cable and capital goods outperformed whereas packaging and paper, autos and transportation underperformed.
-Trailing 12-month default rates finished the period at 1.20% (par) and 0.68% (issues).
-The upgrade to downgrade ratio increased to 1.1.
-New issuance saw 90 issues priced, raising $68.3 billion in proceeds.
-Mutual fund flows were estimated at $7.6 billion.
+The ICE BofA US High Yield Index returned 2.40% for the quarter, bringing year-to-date performance to 7.06%.
+BB, B, and CCC rated bonds returned 2.17%, 2.43%, and 3.35%, respectively.
+Spreads narrowed to 280 bp from 296 bp, the average bond price rose to 98.08, and the market’s yield fell to 7.07%.
+Industries were mostly higher for the period.
+Media, metals, and retail outperformed whereas transportation, packaging/paper, and chemicals underperformed.
+Trailing 12-month default rates finished the period at 1.39% (par) and 1.15% (issues).
+The upgrade to downgrade ratio increased to 1.0.
+Quarterly new issuance saw 154 issues priced, raising $121.9 billion in proceeds, bringing the YTD total to $267.5 billion.
+Mutual fund flows were estimated at $5.0 billion.

 Current strategy and outlook

-The U.S. HY market, yielding nearly 8%1, could deliver a coupon-like return in 2025.
-As a result, the asset class continues to offer equity-like returns but with less volatility.
+The U.S. HY market, yielding more than 7%1, offers equity-like returns but with less volatility.
+Currently, the asset class is on track to deliver a coupon-plus return in 2025.
 The market’s attractive total return potential is a function of its discount to face value and higher coupon, which also serves to cushion downside volatility.
 Credit fundamental factors are stable, near-term refinancing obligations remain low, and management teams continue to exercise balance sheet discipline.
-In this environment, new issuance is expected to remain steady, and the default rate should stay below the historical average of 3–4%.
+Additionally, the market’s credit quality composition continues to improve.
+In this environment, new issuance is expected to remain steady, spreads can stay tight, and the default rate should continue to reside below the historical average.

 Longer-duration issues are the most likely to be impacted by high and volatile rates, but the overall HY market should have a dampened response due to its larger coupon relative to other fixed income alternatives.
 As a result, U.S. HY bonds contribute from both a diversification and a relative-performance perspective, offering a very compelling yield opportunity.